docker/docs/install/linux/docker-ce/ubuntu.md

 #### Upgrade Docker Engine - Community

-To upgrade Docker Engine - Community, first run `sudo apt-get update`, then follow the [installation instructions](#install-docker-ce), choosing the new version you want to install.
+To upgrade Docker Engine - Community, first run `sudo apt update`, then follow the [installation instructions](#install-docker-ce), choosing the new version you want to install.